let4be/crusty/main/README.md

 - to stop background run and _erase_ crawling data(clickhouse/grafana)
 `docker-compose down -v`

-- see `Crusty` live at http://localhost:3000/d/crusty-dashboard/crusty?orgId=1&refresh=5s

 - to see running containers `docker ps`(should be 3 - `crusty-grafana`, `crusty-clickhouse` and `crusty`)

 - to see logs: `docker logs crusty`

 ---

-if you decide to build manually via `cargo build`, remember - release build is a lot faster(and default is debug)
+if you decide to build manually via `cargo build`, remember - `release` build is a lot faster(and default is `debug`)

-In the real world usage scenario on high bandwidth channel docker might become too expensive,so it might be a good idea either to run directly or at least in `network_mode = host`
+In the real world usage scenario on high bandwidth channel docker might become a bit too expensive, so it might be a good idea either to run directly or at least in `network_mode = host`

-- external service dependencies - clickhouse and grafana
+### External service dependencies - clickhouse and grafana

 just use `docker-compose`, it's the recommended way to play with `Crusty`

 however...

-to create / clean db use [this script](infra/clickhouse/init.sh)(must be executed -in context- of clickhouse docker container)
+to create / clean db use [this sql](./infra/clickhouse/init.sql)(must be fed to `clickhouse client` -in context- of clickhouse docker container)

 grafana dashboard is exported as [json model](./infra/grafana/dashboards/crusty.json)